- Financial Aid Overview for Prospective and Newly Admitted Students

 If you do not raise your cumulative GPA to a 3.0 during the probationary period, your scholarship will be cancelled.
 Once canceled, the scholarship will not be reinstated, even if you raise your cumulative GPA to a 3.0 in a later term.

 The Office of Financial Management will notify you via email if your scholarship is placed on probation or canceled.
-Notifications are sent after grades become available for the fall and spring semesters, typically in February and July.
+Notifications are sent after grades become available for the fall and spring semesters, typically in late-January and late-June.

 In some cases, a scholarship may be canceled after it has already disbursed to your student account.
 In this case, you will be left with a balance on your account for which you are responsible.
 You can cover this balance with your own funds or by borrowing additional funding through student loans.